-Those photographs mean so much to me because of the genuine spirit of the girls’ personalities revealed to me in camera.
+Those photographs mean so much to me because of the genuine spirit of their personalities revealed to me in camera.
 I design each of my client photo shoots around capturing some of that childhood magic.

 GROUP PORTRAITS: An example of a group portrait could be the whole family gathered at the front door, or in front of the fireplace, or snuggled in together on the couch.

 PLAY TIME: One example of playtime would be having a tickle fight on mom and dad's bed.
-Together with ‘quiet time’ – this is often when individual personality portraits are made.
+Together with a bit of quiet time, this is often when the best candid portraits are made.

-SOLO TIME: Solo time could mean person in the family having their own portrait taken.
+SOLO TIME: Solo time could mean each person in the family having their own portrait taken.

 It is a combination of these photographs that makes a session so valuable.
 And I strive for more than just one great group photograph, looking for both ‘relaxed’ and ‘energetic’ views of your family.

-Whenever I arrive at a home I look around for the most suitable, and brightest part of the house – with the nicest natural light, and then come up with the initial plan for where I'm going to take the photographs.
+Whenever I arrive at a home or park I look around for the most suitable, and brightest part of the space – with the nicest natural light, and then come up with the initial plan for where I'm going to take the photographs.

 Then I introduce strobe lighting to help supplement the light that's already there – if necessary.